COVID-19 and CVD

 In September 2020, the U.S. Food and Drug Administration approved Cardiol’s Investigational New Drug application to conduct a Phase II/III clinical trial investigating the efficacy and safety of CardiolRx™ in the treatment of hospitalized COVID-19 patients with a prior history of, or risk factors for, CVD.
 The trial has been designed to assess the efficacy, safety, and tolerability of CardiolRx™ in preventing cardiovascular complications in hospitalized patients, with a confirmed diagnosis of COVID-19 within the previous 24 hours, and who have pre-existing CVD and/or significant risk factors for CVD.
 Learn more…

-Patients with COVID-19 primarily present with respiratory symptoms which can progress to bilateral pneumonia and serious pulmonary complications.
-It is now recognized that the impact of COVID-19 is not limited to the pulmonary system.
+Patients with COVID-19 present primarily with respiratory symptoms which can progress to bilateral pneumonia and serious pulmonary complications.
+It is now recognized that the impact of COVID-19 is not limited to the lungs.
 Individuals with pre-existing CVD or who have risk factors for CVD (such as diabetes, hypertension, obesity, abnormal serum lipids, or age greater than 64) are at significantly greater risk of developing serious disease from COVID-19 and experience greater morbidity.
-Moreover, such COVID-19 patients are at significant risk of developing cardiovascular complications (such as acute myocardial infarction, cardiac arrhythmias, myocarditis, stroke, and heart failure) during the course of their illness, and which are frequently fatal, with an estimated 30 – 40% of patients who die from COVID-19 doing so from cardiovascular complications.
+Moreover, such COVID-19 patients are at significant risk of developing cardiovascular complications (such as acute myocardial infarction, cardiac arrhythmias, myocarditis, stroke, and heart failure) during the course of their illness, which are frequently fatal.
 A strategy to prevent or limit the number or severity of these cardiovascular complications is likely to considerably improve outcomes from this disease.